statelyai/xstate/.changeset/cuddly-taxis-walk.md

 Add `assertEvent(...)` to help provide strong typings for events that can't be easily inferred, such as events in `entry` and `exit` actions, or in `invoke.input`.

 The `assertEvent(event, 'someType')` function will _throw_ if the event is not the expected type.
-This ensures that the `event` is guaranteed to have that type, and assumes that the event object has the expected payload (naturally enforced by TypeScript, as long as you don't do anything silly).
+This ensures that the `event` is guaranteed to have that type, and assumes that the event object has the expected payload (naturally enforced by TypeScript).

 ```ts
 // ...